 Traditional Medicine for Crohn’s

 Mainstream medical approaches to Crohn’s include dietary changes, as well as medications and possibly surgical repair/removal of parts of the GI tract.
 Dietary changes are needed because the lack of absorption of nutrients is a problem with patients.
-The medications are designed to suppress immune response so that inflammation doesn’t occur.
+The medications are designed to suppress immune response so that inflammation does not occur.
 The idea behind those medications is that there is also symptom relief for pain, diarrhea, and fever as well.
 Immune suppression, theoretically, gives the digestive tract time to heal.
 Some medication is designed to prevent “flare-ups”, while others are for maintenance.
 Even with the many medications, “two-thirds to three-quarters of people with Crohn’s disease will require surgery”, especially in the cases of “fistula, fissure, or intestinal obstruction”.
+The medications themselves might even come with their own set of side effects that, for some patients, cause more harm than good in the end.
 Surgery may only have success for several years.
-Symptoms often return for most of the patients.3 Before and after surgery, medications can be serious, and there are often side effects.
+Symptoms often return for most of the patients, negating the effort and time that they spent undergoing and recovering from surgery.3 Before and after surgery, medications can be serious, and there are often side effects.
 The five most common medications used to manage (but not cure) Crohn’s disease are: Aminosalicylates (5-ASA), which treat inflammation, especially in the colon; Corticosteroids, to suppress the entire immune response; Immunomodulators, for those who have not responded to the prior two medications; Antibiotics, to treat infections and abscesses; Biologic Therapies (anti-TNF agents), to help certain types of patients with inflammation.4

 Chiropractors work to help the body heal itself.
 Instead of serious medications and surgeries, or perhaps as a complementary treatment to them, chiropractic may be a useful option for those suffering from Crohn’s disease.
+Patients who go in for an adjustment from a chiropractor will not experience the same potential side effects and complications that they would otherwise be likely to experience with traditional medical treatment options.
 A recent study has shown the effectiveness of chiropractic care for Crohn’s disease and allergies.
 There was “long term remission and alleviation of symptoms”.
 Patients with Crohn’s and allergies both had vertebral subluxations, which seemed to affect the immune functionality.
-Spinal adjustments caused alleviation in many of the patients, and stable remission in most who participated in the study.5
+Spinal adjustments caused alleviation in many of the patients, and stable remission in most who participated in the study.
+Unlike surgery, the patient could easily go back to their chiropractor for future adjustments to stay ahead of Crohn’s without taking invasive measures 5

 Find out more about chiropractic care and digestive problems.